CHMEX/VOTE2019/README.md

 * Node will be running in Switzerland with a politically stable and Crypto Friendly Goverment.

 ## Use of Funds:
-* Increasing Infrastructer to all Regions :world_map:
+* Increasing Infrastructure to all Regions :world_map: Bootstraps and Nodes on all Six Continents
 * 10% of total mined KMD to LABS :microscope: ( min.
 150 KMD per Month )
 * 10% of total mined KMD to PIRATE :sailboat:	☠️ ( min.
 150 KMD per Month )
 * Dedicating more time to the Komodo Eco System